-Note: Like all third-party plugins, the plugins supplied with Gig Performer include Bypass and "..." buttons in the upper right-hand corner, as shown circled in red here:
+Note: Like all third-party plugins, the plugins supplied with Gig Performer include Bypass and "..." ("three dots" or "More...") buttons in the upper right-hand corner, as shown circled here:

 Clicking on the Bypass button causes the plugin to be muted (not bypassed).
 Click here for more information.